cacao-org/cacao/src/AOloopControl/doc/cacao_Initial_Setup.md

 If new scripts are added in the source directory, running `./syncscripts` again from the work directory will add them to the work directory.

+## Creating SystemConfig script (optional) {#page_cacaoSetup_AOloopdir_systemconfig}

+A system configuration script can be created so that it is executed upon cacao AO loop startup.
+The script should be in the work directory, and should be named `SystemConfig`.
+A template is provided and can be edited:

+	cp ./aocscripts/SystemConfig_generic SystemConfig